stackhpc/s3-active-storage-prototype/README.md

 The Minio server will run until it is stopped using `Ctrl+C`.

-In a separate terminal, install and run the S3 active storage proxy using a Python virtualenv:
+In a separate terminal, set up the Python virtualenv then upload some sample data before running the S3 active storage proxy using:

 ```sh
 # Create a virtualenv